sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - What are the truthy and falsy values in JavaScript ?
 - Falsy values : undefined, 0, null, ‘’, false, NaN
-- Falsy and Truthy values in conditional statements
+- Using Falsy and Truthy values in conditional statements

 ### Type Conversion

 - Implicit type conversion/Automatic Type conversion/Coercion
 - Explicit type conversion/Manual Type conversion
   - Number
+      - String to Number
+      - Boolean to Number
+      - Undefined to Number
   - String
+      - Number to String
+      - Boolean to String
+      - Undefined to String
   - Boolean
+    - String to Boolean
+    - Number to Boolean
+    - Undefined to Boolean

 ### JavaScript Popup Boxes